Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Note: This block needs to be exactly /29 large and part of the non-excluded sections of the 169.254.0.0/16 subnet.
 For more details, see: https://docs.aws.amazon.com/vpc/latest/tgw/tgw-connect.html

-8. Create Connect peer for Sophos Firewall 02 by following the same steps as mentioned in step #7.
+8. Create a Connect peer for Sophos Firewall 02 by following the steps mentioned in step #7.

-Ensure that the Peer ASN value is same as entered for Sophos firewall 01, so that it’ll be implemented as AA (Active-Active) deployment solution.
+Ensure that the Peer ASN value is the same as entered for Sophos firewall 01, so it’ll be implemented as an AA (Active-Active) deployment solution.

-9. After both the connect peers have been configured, it will show the GRE and BGP related details which can be used later as a reference while configuring GRE tunnel and BGP peering in both the Sophos firewall nodes.
+9. After both connect peers have been configured, it will show the GRE and BGP-related details, which can be used later as a reference while configuring GRE tunnel and BGP peering in both Sophos firewall nodes.

 10. Navigate to Transit Gateway Route Tables and click Create Transit Gateway Route Table to create a new table.

-11. Select the Transit Gateway Route Table from the list and navigate to the Associations tab and click Create Association.
+11. Select the Transit Gateway Route Table from the list, go to the Associations tab, and click Create Association.

 13. Similarly, create another association and select the firewall’s connect attachment created previously in step #5.

-After this configuration, you will see two associations under this route table.
+After this configuration, you’ll see two associations under this route table.

-14. To enable the Sophos Firewall to receive routing information from other VPCs, IPsec tunnels, and Connect tunnels, you will need to add them on the "Propagations" tab:
+14. To turn on the Sophos Firewall to receive routing information from other VPCs, IPsec tunnels, and Connect tunnels, you’ll need to add them on the "Propagations" tab:

 • Click Create propagation.